![]() |

 multiplier | Rate multiplier (period rate = multiplier * timer base_hz) |

-tmo_ev | Event of type EM_EVENT_TYPE_TIMER_IND to re-use.
+tmo_ev | Event of type EM_EVENT_TYPE_TIMER_IND to reuse.
 Normally EM_EVENT_UNDEF. |

-EM_OK | success |
+EM_OK | Success |

-EM_ERR_TOONEAR | failure, start tick value is past or too close to current time or multiplier is too high |
+EM_ERR_TOONEAR | Failure, start tick value is past or too close to current time or multiplier is too high. |

-EM_ERR_TOOFAR | failure, start tick value exceeds one period |
+EM_ERR_TOOFAR | Failure, start tick value exceeds one period. |

-(other_codes) | failure |
+(other_codes) | Failure |

-Definition at line 1487 of file event_machine_timer.c.
+Definition at line 1457 of file event_machine_timer.c.

 em_status_t em_tmo_set_rel | ( | em_tmo_t | tmo, |